open-component-model/ocm-website/content/docs/overview/challenge.md

 ### Immutable and Unique Component Identity

 A crucial requirement is the ability to assign an immutable and globally unique Component Identity to each software component.
-This identifier acts as a "correlation ID", allowing all lifecycle management processes, such as compliance scanning, to correlate their outputs to a single, identifiable software component.
+This identifier acts as a "correlation ID," allowing all lifecycle management processes, such as security compliance and vulnerability scanning, to correlate their outputs to a single, identifiable software component.

 ### Artifact Descriptions with Location Information

-The model should facilitate the description of all technical artifacts (or resources) necessary for deploying a specific software component.
-This list, termed a "Software Bill of Delivery" (SBoD), outlines only the artifacts required for successful deployment.
-Additionally, the description must encompass the specific technical access locations from which each artifact can be retrieved.
+The model should facilitate the description of all technical artifacts required for deploying a specific version of a software component.
+This list, termed a "Software Bill of Delivery" (SBoD), outlines only the artifacts needed for successful deployment.
+Additionally, the description must encompass the technical access location from which each artifact can be retrieved.

 ### Separation of Component Identity and Artifact Location